teachingaway/teachingaway.github.io/_posts/2014-07-23-employee-inventions.md

 ## Non-Compete Agreements

 Non-compete agreements are [becoming more common](http://www.nytimes.com/2014/06/09/business/noncompete-clauses-increasingly-pop-up-in-array-of-jobs.html?_r=0), even in technology startups.
-In California, non-compete agreements are generally unenforceable.
+In California, non-compete agreements are generally <em>un</em>enforceable.
 In New York, the rules are more complicated.

 New York allows non-competes, but only to the extent necessary to protect the company's "legitimate business interests."
 What does that mean?
 Its not always clear, but in practice, something unfair or improper has to happen.
 For example, an employee that takes confidential information from their former company and uses it to compete against the company will probably be violating a company's legitimate business interest.
 The leading NY case is [_BDO Seidman v.
 Hirshberg_, 712 NE 2d 1220 (N.Y.
 1999)](http://scholar.google.com/scholar_case?case=9875117510352576316).